USI-INF-Software/API-Versioning-practices-detection/README.md

 | semver-rc\*.\*     |            355 |      0 |        0 |   355 |
 | semver.rc\*.date   |             49 |      0 |        0 |    49 |

-Number of commits with version identifiers of API preview releases classified by their formats. \* stands for an integer